trans-travel/trans-travel/us/fl.md

    treatment.
 This form is to be created by the state, but does not currently exist, meaning that providers cannot prescribe HRT to new patients.
+ * Proposed rules for adults seeking trans medical care would likely be extremely restrictive, requiring, among other things, annual bone scans, four blood tests per year, and continuous psychological counseling with yearly mental health screenings.
  * Medical transition for people under age 18 is illegal.
- * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).
- * A judge's ruling in Doe v.
+However, a judge's ruling in Doe v.
 Ladapo is allowing 3 trans children to continue receiving medical care.
 However, this ruling does not apply to other children or to adults, and the case is still pending.
 That said, GLAD, a legal advocacy group, reports that because much of the law was found unconstitutional, [trans care is legal again in Florida](https://www.glad.org/questions-about-the-legal-status-of-floridas-transgender-healthcare-ban/).
+ * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).

 ## Child Custody / Abuse